rjarea51/StratuxHud/readme.md

 ```

- Changed the two text color from white to green
+ Changed the two text color (altitude.py / groundspeed.py) from WHITE to GREEN as showen in the example code from the altitude.py file

  ```diff
                  texture = self.__font__.render(